Joint Finishing with Gypsum Joint Filler, Level Q2

 Here are the steps we followed:

-To be able to continue with level Q2 – to align the joint area with continuous transition to the board surface with ready-mix Fuga&Finish, the absolutely necessary requirement is the first layer, level Q1 to be completely dried (this could take up to 24 hours).
+To be able to continue with level Q2 – to align the joint area with continuous transition to the board surface, the absolutely necessary requirement is the first layer, level Q1 to be completely dried (this could take up to 24 hours).

 Place enough of the compound on the trowel to completely fill the joint and press well to ensure thin continuous transitional layer aligning the join area to the board surface.
 The strip mixture on both sides of the joint should be approx. 200 mm along its entire length.